olatolu/tracktik-employee-data-service/README.md

   - copy .env.example to .env and udate it
   - php artisan key:generate
   - php artisan server // To start the application

+Make sure the api base url use your local url.

 ## Api Documentation
 - **[Doc](https://documenter.getpostman.com/view/16114277/2sA3BuVokW)**